asynchronics/tachyobench/README.md

 $ tachyobench tachyonix
 ```

-To run only the *funnel* benchmark for `flume` using Tokio and average the
+To run only the _funnel_ benchmark for `flume` using Tokio and average the
 results over 5 runs, type:

 ```
 $ tachyobench -s 5 funnel-flume
 ```

-To run all benchmarks for `async-channel` with Asynchronix instead of Tokio, type:
+To run all benchmarks for `async-channel` with NeXosim instead of Tokio, type:

 ```
-$ tachyobench async_channel -e asynchronix
+$ tachyobench async_channel -e nexosim
 ```

 ## License